 The Town reports long-term debt of Governmental Funds at face value in the general long-term debt account group.
 The face value of the debt is believed to approximate fair value.
 Certain other governmental fund obligations not expected to be financed with current available financial resources are also reported in the general long-term debt account group.
 Long-term debt and other obligations financed by Proprietary Funds are reported as liabilities in the appropriate funds.

 1-E-14 Adoption of New GASB Statements

-The Town did not adopt any GASB statements during the fiscal year ended June 30, 2021.
+The Town adopted the following GASB statements during the year ended June 30, 2023: